-The column entitled "Percentage of Shares Beneficially Owned-Before Offering" is calculated based on 25,129,319 shares of common stock outstanding as of June 30, 2019, assuming the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 19,356,835 shares of our common stock upon the completion of this offering.
-The column entitled "Percentage of Shares Beneficially Owned-After Offering" is based on shares of our common stock to be outstanding after this offering, including the shares of our common stock that we are selling in this offering, but not including any additional shares issuable upon exercise of outstanding options.
+The column entitled "Percentage of Shares Beneficially Owned-Before Offering" is calculated based on 16,752,855 shares of common stock outstanding as of September 30, 2019, assuming the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 12,904,534 shares of our common stock (including 6,409,519 shares of our non-voting common stock) upon the completion of this offering.
+The column entitled "Percentage of Shares Beneficially Owned-After Offering" is based on 22,552,855 shares of our common stock to be outstanding after this offering, including the 5,800,000 shares of our common stock that we are selling in this offering and 6,409,519 shares of our non-voting common stock, but not including any additional shares issuable upon exercise of outstanding options.

 We have determined beneficial ownership in accordance with the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities as well as any shares of common stock that the person has the right to acquire within 60 days of June 30, 2019 through the exercise of stock options or other rights.
-These shares are deemed to be outstanding and beneficially owned by the person holding those options for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
-Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them.
+These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities as well as any shares of common stock that the person has the right to acquire within 60 days of September 30, 2019 through the exercise of stock options or other rights.
+These shares are deemed to be outstanding and beneficially owned by the person holding those options for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other wise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them.
+The table does not give effect to any shares that may be acquired by our directors or executive officers pursuant to the directed share program.